echeran/smile-of-murugan/webbook/chapter05.md

 In the *akaval* or *āciriyam* metre, the standard line has four feet (= eight *acai*).
 Only the penultimate line consists of three feet.
-Elsewhere, a three-feet line is exceptional.1
+Elsewhere, a three-feet line is exceptional.[^three-feet-line]

 The *vaňci* metre (which occasionally occurs with the *akaval* in the songs of the *Pattuppāṭṭu* anthology) has a somewhat different scheme.
 The *vaňci* foot is made of three *acais*, e.g.